-Veronica's Masters of Conscious Studies (MCS) from Holmes Institute and Centers for Spiritual Living School of Spiritual Leadership (Colorado) as well as Ordination as a Minister, provides a unique background as a Thought Leader who offers powerful, executive coaching to Teachers, Counselors and Administrators.
+Veronica's Masters of Conscious Studies (MCS) from Holmes Institute and Centers for Spiritual Living School of Spiritual Leadership (Colorado) as well as Ordination as a Minister, provides a unique background as a Thought Leader who offers secular, powerful, executive coaching to Teachers, Counselors and Administrators.

 Since 2007, Veronica has presented peace programs to thousands of children in the Dallas Independent School District.
 She has been the Dallas Chair for Season for Nonviolence (a grassroots program that honors the lives and nonviolent principles of Mahatma Gandhi and Dr. Martin Luther King, Jr.).
 She and her team brought in internationally acclaimed speaker-author-teacher Azim Khamisa, with his “Ending the Cycle of Violence program, to over 5,000 children at key campuses in DISD in 2007 and 2008 along with an unprecedented event with 160 Counselors.

-Veronica has also presented her Mindful Moments program at Ben Milam Elementary, Booker T. Washington School of the Performing Arts, the 2018 Bryan Adams Collaborative at Hexter Elementary, White Rock Library spring program, the Family Place, and the Ronald McDonald House.
+Presentations were provided to the the following schools - the 10 week-Mindful Moments program at Ben Milam Elementary, Booker T. Washington School of the Performing Arts, the 2018 Bryan Adams Collaborative at Hexter Elementary, White Rock Library spring program, the Family Place, and the Ronald McDonald House.
 In the fall of 2019, she supported a pilot program at Bryan Adams High School with Park Stearns, a long term teacher.

-Weaving her artistic background and visionary ways, she offers a blended curriculum from some of the best programs in the field along with her simple, practice book, “Mindful Moments: Peace Tools in Schools.”
+Weaving her artistic background and visionary ways, she offers a blended curriculum from some of the best programs in the field along with her original, simple, practice book, “Mindful Moments: Peace Tools in Schools.”
 Veronica is passionate about engaged, life-long learning where children have a “choice, voice and agency” that is grounded in their emotional well-being to thrive.
 Veronica empowers children to be Mindful Leaders as she brings her “Most Favorite Aunt” energy into the schools supporting compassion, connection and community building.

 Key, personal mentors for Veronica have been Vivian A. Castleberry (Peacemakers Inc. and UNT Castleberry Institute for Peace), Rita Marie Johnson (The Connection Practice), Azim Khamisa (The Tariq Khamisa Foundation), Philip Hellmich (The Shift Network), and countless individuals past and present who have graced her with wisdom and the heart and soul for peace in a world that works for everyone.

 Veronica received the 2018- 2019 Dallas Independent School District Volunteer of the Year for Classroom Support award for her outstanding work at Victor H. Hexter Elementary.
-Many thanks to Dr. Jennifer K. Jackson, Master Principal, who nominated her and for their outstanding Mindfulness Partnership that seeded all of this.